charmed-kubernetes/kubernetes-docs/pages/k8s/ipv6.md

 ## Example

-You can use the following overlay file ([download it here][asset-ipv4-ipv6-overlay]) along with [the Calico overylay][asset-calico-overlay] to enable IPv4-preferred
+You can use the following overlay file ([download it here][asset-ipv4-ipv6-overlay]) along with [the Calico overlay][asset-calico-overlay] to enable IPv4-preferred
 dual-stack:

 ```yaml